Studying for Math and Physics Classes

 While many students think studying begins and ends with reading and rereading their book or their notes, more efficient and effective studying involves a more active approach.
-This is especially true for mathematics, where you are asked to demonstrate your understanding by solving problems.
+This is especially true for mathematics and physics classes, where you are asked to demonstrate your understanding by solving problems.

-Working through practice problems—ideally, A LOT of them—is the most effective way to learn math and to study for a math exam.
-Taking a math test without doing any practice problems is like taking the road test for your driver’s license without ever having driven a car.
+Working through practice problems—ideally, A LOT of them—is the most effective way to learn math and to study for a math or physics exam.
+Taking the test without doing any practice problems is like taking the road test for your driver’s license without ever having driven a car.
 Consider this handout your driver’s ed class.

 It helps to have some strategies as you approach practice problems.
 Below are some ideas to try.